louisjahn/Raytracer/README.md

 In this project, I try to follow the book's instructions and also add my own touch to this Raytracer implementation.

-I don't have any precise goal besides just having fun and enjoying graphics development :)
+I don't have any precise goal besides just having fun and enjoying graphics programming 😀

 Current list of features
 - Materials